How many users can log on to Jedox at once?

 I need to move my database to a new server.
 Will my old license key work?

-Do Integrator jobs which access to Olap server consume license concurrency ports?
+Do Integrator jobs that access the In-Memory DB Server consume license concurrency ports?

-If an Integrator job uses a connection to Jedox Olap server, it will create a session in Olap (with the user as defined in the Integrator project).
+If an Integrator job uses a connection to Jedox In-Memory DB Server, it will create a session in the Server (with the user as defined in the Integrator project).
 However, this session does not count against the Concurrency Limit of the license.
+Top